saakuraa/myblog/_posts/2013-12-29-more-about.markdown

   - misc
 ---

-Well, at this very beginning, I think I should write down something more about this blog, both to give you a sense of what's going on here and more importantly;) to give myself a reminder about why and how I start it and also what should I put here.
+Well, at this very beginning, I think I should write down something more about this blog, both to give you a sense of what's going on here and more importantly;) to give myself a reminder about why I start it, how I build it and what should I put here.

 ####why I start it?
 - I know I keep forgetting things..